OlivierLD/ROB/raspberry-sailor/Swing/WeatherWizard/README.md

 - As well as required 3D pictures
   ![Weather Wizard](./images/GRIB.06.png)

-Refer to the doc for more details.
+Many other options are available.
+Refer to the doc for details.